Where to start

 First things first.

 So you're wanting to learn to ride a motorcycle but don't know where to start?
 We've got you covered.
 First things first, you really should get some experience on a bike, and get your license before buying one.
 Not everybody does it this way, but if you do, you'll probably be better off.
 Getting some experience on a bike will help you decide what type of bike you might want to purchase, how large of a bike you'll feel comfortable on, and if you get your license before buying one, you'll be able to actually ride it home after you buy it.
+We did a little Q&A with Beth after taking the H-D Riders Course, check it out here.

 Buy a helmet and some gloves and sign up for the Riding Academy.